 Locations: Orchard Cineleisure, Cecil Street, Frasers Tower

-Why you should: With three outlets to choose from, Revolution is the second biggest spin studio after Absolute Cycle, and you would not have as much difficulty securing your workout slots as you would with other boutique studios.
+Why you should: With four outlets to choose (with a fifth at Suntec City on the way), Revolution rivals Absolute Cycle as the biggest studio in Singapore, and you would not have as much difficulty securing your workout slots as you may with other boutique studios.
 The average riding difficulty at Revolution is higher than at Absolute Cycle, with some instructors being comparable to the more technically demanding instructors at Ground Zero and CruCycle.
 Revolution also frequently organises various themed rides – from “House Party 2.0”, “Seoul Special” and “Cardi B vs Nicki Minaj” to something ridiculous titled “YP E-Scooter Upsized” – which keeps things fresh and lively.
 (I once saw an Instagram post depicting Revolution riders vibing to the Don Don Donki theme song.
 I kid you not.)

 In addition, Revolution bears the distinction of being the only studio which offers night classes on weekdays – their Tanjong Pagar outlet has its last class at 9pm and their Orchard outlet even offers 10.30pm classes on Friday nights – as well as evening classes on weekends after most spin studios would have ended classes by mid-afternoon.